April 22. Today's Birthdays

 Born in Kostanay region, he graduated from the Sverdlovsk Law Institute.

-Prior to his appointment to the current post in August 2017 he worked as a prosecutor of Kostanay region.
+Prior to his appointment to the recent post in August 2017 he worked as a prosecutor of Kostanay region.

+Yevgeniy Kochetov (1988) – Director-General of the Corporate Fund Media Damytu Kory.

+He is a graduate of the Kazakh Humanitarian and Law University, got his master’s degree from the Lomonosov Moscow State University.